RahulBarman101/RGB-Classification/README.md

 * OpenCv

 To train the model from scratch with own images run the train.ipnb.
 To test the pretrained model for custom images run the test.py script.
 (Note : Provide proper path for images in both the files)

+The images are taken from google images.
+The sample images used for training are given in the images folder